RetroIndieJosh/shift/doc/ShiftSpec.md

     start
 ```

-This creates an empty, descriptionless room called `a` in a game with no title or author.
+This creates a descriptionless room called `a` in a game with no title, author, intro, or items.

+## Names and References

+Rooms and items are collectively called **entities**.
+Each entity must have a *unique* name.
+This name may not clash with any commands in the parser or item types in the script.
+Spaces and underscores are interchangeable in entity names, so `blue book` and `blue_book` refer to the same entity.

+Names are not case sensitive, but will be printed the way they are defined.
+So an `item Blue Book` will print as `Blue Book` but can be referred to as `blue book` or `Blue book` in the script.

+References can only be made to previously defined entities.
+For instance, if an item is placed in a room called `Kitchen`, then `room Kitchen` must exist in the script *before* the item definition.

 ## Text